The 7 popular dishes to try in Saigon

 Banh mi pha lau Tieu, District 5

 This Chinese dish previously served in District 5 or Chinatown has long been part of the daily life of Saigon residents as a very common snack.
-We bake the rice and tapioca cupcakes marinated in soy sauce in a large pan of oil and then pour eggs and spring onions over the golden cakes.
-Simple and appetizing, the more that onions add, the more the dish awakens your taste buds.
-Popular with young people and students in Ho Chi Minh City, it is ideal to satisfy your little hunger at the end of the day.
+We bake the rice and tapioca cupcakes marinated in soy sauce in a large pan of oil and then pour whisked eggs and spring onions over the golden cakes.
+Simple and appetizing, the more onions that you add, the more the dish awakens your taste buds.
+Popular with young people and students in Ho Chi Minh City, it is an ideal dish to satisfy your feeling peckish at the end of the day.

 Price: between 15,000 and 40,000 VND